Necavi/IdleRPG/README.md

-Serva
+IdleRPG
 =====

-A plugin based IRC bot
+A plugin based IdleRPG bot, using the Serva framework